NodePing/PUSH_Clients/POSIX/NodePingPUSHClient/README.md

 ## Contributions

 Found a bug?
 Built a cool module for xyz?
 Send it to us!
-We'll encourage pull requests for any changes or additions to the clients, new modules, or documentation.
+We encourage pull requests for any changes or additions to the clients, new modules, or documentation.

 copyright NodePing LLC 2019